 Each subject contains 100 Marks.
-A student needs to score 40% marks in each subject and 50% of total marks to pass IPCC exam.
+Student needs to score 40% marks in each subject and 50% of total marks to pass IPCC exam.
 Exam can be given group wise or both groups together.
-The advantage of both group exam is that 50% of the total will be calculated on a total basis not group wise.
+Advantage of both group exam is that 50% of total will be calculated on total basis not group wise.

 Minimum – 9 months

 It is the period starting from the time the student gets registered for the course, to the time the student completes the coaching and other formalities required for being eligible for appearing at the main examination at this level.